zyoNoob/zyonsRS3NecroGauge/README.md

 2. Windows Display Scaling
 3. Buff Bar Size
 4. Update Rate (How frequently the app updates its state, default is 50ms)
+5. Selective Buff Tracking (Choose which buffs you want to track and display)

 Interface scaling is not a preset parameter since it can vary greatly.
 To work with other than `100%` scaling, a custom preset will need to be made.